queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 .# Abstract

-This specification defines request and response formats for Attesting Issuers and Verifiers for individual Verifiable Credential Schema via a Schema Attestation Document
+This specification defines request and response formats for Attesting Issuers and Verifiers for individual Verifiable Credential Schema via a Schema Attestation

 {mainmatter}